texfaq/texfaq.github.io/FAQ-vertposfp.md

 `0pt`)&nbsp;&mdash; it's roughly the difference between `\topskip` and the height of normal (`10pt`) text.

-Note that this is a ''global'' setting (best established in a class file, or at worst in the document preamble); making the change for a single float page is likely (at the least) to be rather tricky.
+Note that this is a "global" setting (best established in a class file, or at worst in the document preamble); making the change for a single float page is likely (at the least) to be rather tricky.